Visual Impairment IconHigh Contrast

 Notes

-3 In the 19th century, these tribes were generally located in the western and southwestern United States.
-Here, it is possible that Wilmot notes the rarity of an Indian from either of these tribes seeing a fellow tribesman so far east, let alone an Indian from a completely foreign.
+2 In the 19th century, these tribes were generally located in the western and southwestern United States.
+Here, it is possible that Wilmot notes the rarity of an Indian from any of these tribes seeing a fellow tribesman so far east, let alone an Indian from elsewhere.